rapid7/r7insight_ruby/README.md

 This will install the gem on your local environment.

-The next step is to configure the default rails logger to use the R7Insight logger.
+The next step is to configure the default rails logger to use the Rapid7 Insight Platform logger.
 Ensure you add a `require` to load in the package:

     require 'r7_insight.rb'